napit-apps/green-agile-guide/docs/guide/values.md

 - [Responsibility](/guide/values/responsibility) – acting intentionally to reduce harm and create long-term value

-These values express what sustainability means in the context of agile product development:
+These values express what sustainability means in the context of green agile product development:
 Not as a goal on a roadmap — but as a lens for everyday decisions.

 They serve as the ethical and strategic foundation for all roles, artifacts, and practices described in this guide.